-17.1 PURPOSE
+17.1.
+Purpose

-It is the intent of the parties that the provisions of this article, shall substitute for any and all appeal procedures provided by the Civil Service Commission relating to the discipline, as defined in Section 17.2 below, of employees in a class included in the Welfare Supervisory Unit.
+It is the intent of the parties that the provisions of this article, shall substitute for any and all appeal procedures provided by the Civil Service Commission relating to the discipline, as defined in Section 17.2.

-17.2 DEFINITION
+17.2.
+Definition

-a.
-As used herein, "disciplinary action" means demotion, reduction in pay step in class, suspension or discharge of an employee with permanent civil service status.
+- a.
+As used herein, "disciplinary action" means demotion, reduction in pay step in class, suspension or discharge of an employee with permanent civil service status. - b.

-b.
 As used herein, "parties" means the County and the Union.